working-group-two/docs.wgtwo.com/docs/voicemail/how-to/index.md

 To list and play voicemails you will need to:
 * [Get credentials from Console](https://console.wgtwo.com/api-keys-redirect)
 * Write code that does the work, targetting a specific phone number on the platform
-* Optional: Mark voicemails as read or delete it
+* Optional: Mark a voicemail as read or delete it

 ## Prerequisites